Overcoming Fear To Move Across the World | Becoming an Expat of Australia

 The moral of the story here is this (insert cliché) "fear is temporary, but regret lasts forever" as cliché as it is, that might be my favorite quote.
 It still resonates with me all these years later, and whenever the moment calls it will burn in the back of my vision, reminding me that new things are always scary, but only for the first bit!
 Take my advice and jump that first hurdle, be brave, be strong, and push through the fear.
 Trust me, everything that comes after will not only be a breeze, it'll be amazing and SOOO worth it.

 Author: Megan Watts.
-Founder and Content Creator at Foreign Aussie
+Founder at Foreign Aussie

 My name is Janiel, a medical professional, and solo adventurer.
 I have over 23 years of international travel experience and have a sincere passion for celebrating humanity, connecting with cultures, finding unique art and adventure.
 I’m an advocate for animals and sustainable travel and want to invite you to join the Culture Trekking community.